mikasajaeger19/SE_LAB_Team8_NITCONF/README.md

 - View/update user details.

 #### 5.2.2 Upload And View Submissions
+- Upload papers and add associated tags which enable viewers to filter papers by topic.
 - View submission status.
 - Re-submit with reviewer-suggested changes, within a reviewer specified deadline.